FaceDeer/future_ban/README.md

 # Licensing

-This mod was originally created by cactuz_pl in 2012 and published under the WTFPL.
+This mod was originally created by PilzAdam in 2012 and [published under the WTFPL](https://forum.minetest.net/viewtopic.php?id=4268).
 It was rehosted and relicensed to MIT licensing by FaceDeer in 2019.